Bridgley

 TLDR: The app was riddled with issues that made it difficult for even our internal team to have clear conversations about what was what.

-The Discover tab helps increase awareness about different communities around the world
+1. The Discover tab helps increase awareness about different communities around the world

-• I added more filtering such as country tags, and community types to help sponsor users understand where these communities are around the world and what type of causes they could support.
+Filtering such as country tags, and community types to help sponsor users understand where these communities are around the world and what type of causes they could support.

-• Community Facilitators now had a place for their posts to be shown to the public instead of the global feed being cluttered with all posts.
+Community Facilitators now had a place for their posts to be shown to the public instead of the global feed being cluttered with all posts.

-My communities tab helps sponsor take action to support causes
+2. My communities tab helps sponsor take action to support causes

 This tab is the home place for all the communities the user has joined.